 It is important that you know how much money you have coming in and how much you are spending.
 The Citizen’s Advice Bureau can help, along with Unify and Welcome Credit Unions.
 There are also a number of other support organisations in the borough who offer this advice alongside other services.
-If you live in a home that is managed by Wigan and Leigh Homes, they can also help you with this.
+If you live in a council-owned home, we can also help you with this.

 Credit unions are non-profit financial organisations owned and run by members.
 Membership of a credit union can help you to save and provide access to low cost loans.
 There are two credit unions operating in Wigan Borough.